 F a n d r i v e w i t h c o n t i n u o u s v a r i a b l e s p e e d

 If the fan can work at continuous variable speed, the test shall be carried out either according to 2.1(b) or with the fan speed set by the manufacturer at no less than 70 % of the maximum speed.

+Visco-static fans, which are automatically regulated by the engine temperature, shall be considered to work at continuous variable speed irrespective of the origin of the control.

+If the machine is equipped with more than one fan, all fans shall run at either the conditions specified in a) or b) or c).

+The manufacturer installing a variable speed fan as defined in paragraphs 2.1(b) and 2.1(c) shall indicate in the technical documentation the relationship between fan speed, ambient temperature and operating load.

+In particular, the technical documentation shall include:

+― description of fan drive type and number of fan speeds;

+― maximum fan speed, minimum fan speed;

+― explanation of the cooling system fan speed control logic (what are control inputs and resulting output);

+― correlation between the fan(s) speed and the ambient temperature under actual operating conditions to be indicated in the instruction handbook.

+Note: It should be considered that normal ambient temperature used for design is up to 40 °C.

 Test of powered equipment free of load